lupiter/lupiter.github.io/taiko-no-tatsujin.md

 ![Overworld]({{ site.url }}/images/taiko-no-tatsujin/overworld.png)

 To exit the first town, just keep going down and you'll go to the overworld map.
 Here, the town is just above Don, and another town is visible in the top left corner.
-To enter a town just walk onto it's tile.
+To enter a town just walk onto its tile.
 As you walk around the overworld, you will have random encounters with enemies, so choose your path carefully.
 Also here you can see the shortcut, X, for コマンド (command).
 Press X to open the Command Menu.

 ![Command Menu]({{ site.url }}/images/taiko-no-tatsujin/command.png)